Social Democratic Party (Portugal): Post-Cavaco Silva

-Cavaco Silva stepped down as leader in January 1995.
-In the following month, in the PSD congress, the party elected Fernando Nogueira as leader.
+After Cavaco Silva stepped down as leader in January 1995, in the following month, in the PSD congress, the party elected Fernando Nogueira as leader.
 The PSD lost the 1995 election to the PS.
 In 1996, Cavaco Silva ran for the presidency of the republic, but he failed to defeat former Lisbon Mayor Jorge Sampaio.
-Sampaio won 53.9% to Cavaco's 46.1%.
+Sampaio won 53.9 percent to Cavaco's 46.1 percent.
 The party, for the first time in 16 years, was out of government.
+In 1996, Marcelo Rebelo de Sousa was elected party leader, and held that post until 1999.
+At the time, the party reviewed its membership database, resulting in a correction from 183,000 in 1996 to 77,000 in 1999.
+Rebelo de Sousa resigned in April 1999 and shortly after, José Manuel Durão Barroso was elected party leader.
 The party was again defeated in the 1999 elections.
-The party, however, made a big comeback in the 2001 local elections by winning several cities, like Lisbon, Porto and Sintra, from the PS and, some, against all odds and predictions.
-This PSD result led the then Prime Minister António Guterres (PS) to resign and the country was led to snap general elections on March 2002.
+The party made a big comeback in the 2001 local elections by winning several cities, like Lisbon, Porto and Sintra, from the PS and, some, against all odds and predictions.
+This PSD result led the then Prime Minister António Guterres (PS) to resign and the country was led to snap general elections in March 2002.

-First PSD/CDS coalition government (2002-2005)
+First PSD/CDS coalition government (2002–2005)

-The PSD made a comeback in 2002 by defeating the PS by 40% to 38% margin, however, despite falling short of a majority, the PSD won enough seats to form a coalition with the CDS-PP, and the PSD leader, José Manuel Durão Barroso, became Prime Minister.
-Durão Barroso later resigned his post to become President of the European Commission, leaving the way for Pedro Santana Lopes, a man with whom he was frequently at odds, to become leader of the party and Prime Minister.
+The PSD made a comeback in 2002, defeating the PS by a 40 to 38 percent margin.
+Despite falling short of a majority, it won enough seats to form a coalition with the CDS-PP and its leader, José Manuel Durão Barroso, became Prime Minister.
+During his term, Barroso aligned Portugal with the United Kingdom, the United States and Spain in the support for the 2003 American-led invasion of Iraq, hosting a summit in Lajes Field, which divided public opinion.

+In the 2004 European Parliament election, the PSD formed an electoral coalition with CDS-PP, the first since 1980, but was soundly defeated by the PS by 45 to 33 percent margin.
+A few days after the election, Durão Barroso announced his resignation from the office of Prime Minister in order to become President of the European Commission, leaving the way for Pedro Santana Lopes, by then Mayor of Lisbon and a man with whom he was frequently at odds, to become leader of the party and Prime Minister.